High-quality erect-growing very early ripening cultivar with expanded harvest period

 Very sweet fruits from Switzerland thornless erect-growing cultivar

 Blackberry cultivar Asterina was bred in Switzerland as a result of a cross between Loch Ness and Chester Thornless.

 This variety is thornless, erect-growing with a moderate level of vigor.
 Plants of Asterina are generally very healthy, with no particular susceptibility to pests or diseases having been recorded to date.
 Fruit ripens from mid-July with a very long cropping period.
 Berries are very large, about 10 g, shiny black with excellent blackberry-aroma.
 Drupelets usually are fully ripen.... read more

-Dwarf thornless primocane-fruiting bramble for flowerpots, terraces, small home gardens and for decorative purposes
+Dwarf thornless primocane-fruiting blackberry for flowerpots, terraces, small home gardens and for decorative purposes

-Babycakes (patented as APF-236T) is dwarf thornless primocane-fruiting bramble from Arkansas.
+Babycakes (patented as APF-236T) is dwarf thornless primocane-fruiting cultivar from Arkansas.
 This blackberry easily can grow in flowerpots, terraces, other small places and for decorative purposes.

 This old American variety has large reddish thorns, but juicy and firm attractive berries

 Bailey blackberry cultivar originated from a cross made in 1929, but owing to a lost label, the parentage is not known.
 It was introduced in the fall of 1950 as suitable new variety for culture in New York state with great fruit crop.
 Bailey was named in honor of Dr. L. H. Bailey, Horticulturist and formerly Dean of the College of Agriculture at Cornell University, who for many years studied intensively the blackberries of North America.